 If your estate plan includes a revocable living trust and you have re-titled your home into your trust, I recommend that you inform your insurance agent of this fact.
 Some insurers require that you inform them that you have a trust and that your home is titled into the trust in order to insure the home.
-You have purchased and continue to pay premiums for your property and liability (aka "homeowner's") policy.
-However, some insurers will not recognize your trust as January 3, 2006 Page 4 of 4 being "insured" under the policy unless it is listed as an additional named insured under the policy.
+Even though you have purchased and continue to pay premiums for your property and liability (a.k.a. "homeowner's") policy, some insurers will not recognize your trust as being "insured" under the policy unless it is listed as an additional named insured under the policy.
 Check with your insurance agent if your insurer requires your trust to be listed as an additional named insured.